 We look to continue the Community Discussion series focused on arts & cultural education, youth and family development, cross-cultural communication, etc.

 For future sponsorship opportunities, please contact firstname.lastname@example.org.

 on an important dialogue to discuss research and solutions to bias in the educational system that affects our children.

 We will continue the Community Discussion series focused on arts & cultural education, youth and family development, cross-cultural communications, etc.

 For more information or to learn about sponsorship, please contact email@example.com.

 Kúkátónón is an African dance youth performance troupe committed to building and serving our community by offering culturally authentic dance instruction, youth mentoring, and support to our children, their families and communities.

 Kúkátónón (pronounced Koo Kah Ton Naun) means “We are One” in the Kpelle language of Liberia.
-We were founded in 1983 by Mama Rolia Manyongai-Jones, an immigrant from rural Liberia and a former teacher in the Portland Public Schools.
-It was with a dream of educating young minds about African and African American traditions and bringing people together across cultural lines through her life’s passion, dance, that Mama Rolia founded Kúkátónón 35 years ago.
+With the vision of our amazing Founders we were founded in 1983.
+One of our Founding Mothers is Mama Rolia Manyongai-Jones, an immigrant from rural Liberia and a former teacher in the Portland Public Schools.
+It was with a dream of educating young minds about African and African American traditions and bringing people together across cultural lines through her life’s passion, dance, that founded Kúkátónón 35 years ago.

 For more information about upcoming performances, workshops, and community events, follow us on Facebook to stay in the loop!